-Displays the statistical counters associated with each entry in the resource control table.
+Displays the statistical counters associated with each CICS DB2 resource definition.
 The counters concern the usage of the available connections of the CICS DB2 attachment facility to DB2.

 If you issue this command from CICS while the CICS DB2 attachment facility is active but the DB2 subsystem is not, a statistics display is produced with no obvious indication that the subsystem is not operational.

 Message DFHDB2037 appears in the CICS message log to indicate that the attachment facility is waiting for DB2 to start.

-Display statistical counters associated with each entry in the resource control table.
+Display statistical counters associated with each CICS DB2 resource definition.